googleapis/google-cloud-node/handwritten/cloud-profiler/README.md

 Your application can run anywhere, but the profiler data is associated with a particular project.

-1. You will need to enable the Stackdriver Profiler API for your project.
+1. You will need to enable the Cloud Profiler API for your project.

 ### Basic Set-up